 In some cases, neither Mexican law enforcement nor Pemex has demonstrated much discernible interest in following through on allegations of hydrocarbons crime.
 Between 2004 and 2014, the United States Treasury's Office of Foreign Assets Control blacklisted nineteen Mexican filling stations for laundering the profits of Mexican cartels.
 As of March 2015, nine of those stations still held contracts with Pemex.
-While it may be that investigations by Mexican authorities did not turn up sufficient evidence for legal action, their seeming inaction, along with that of Pemex, raises questions.55 most notably the strategy of pursuing high-profile cartel leaders so as to precipitate disorder and collapse in their organizations.
+While it may be that investigations by Mexican authorities did not turn up sufficient evidence for legal action, their seeming inaction, along with that of Pemex, raises questions.55

+In recent years, the Mexican government has adapted anti-cartel approaches used in the past in Colombia, most notably the strategy of pursuing high-profile cartel leaders so as to precipitate disorder and collapse in their organizations.
 One consequence of this approach is that cartels have devolved into smaller networks capable of maneuvering more quickly.
 As noted above, this has been the case with the Zetas.
 Critics have suggested that targeting cartel leaders actually exacerbates criminal violence by collapsing established hierarchies and chains of command and providing openings for the most violent contingents within cartels to assert themselves without organizational checks-in effect, forcibly deregulating a criminal industry.56